mrazomej/BarBay.jl/docs/src/index.md

 This plot shows that the range of inferred population mean fitnesses does capture the log-frequency ratios of the neutral lineages.
-Therefore, we can confidently move to the next stage of our inference pipleine.
+Therefore, we can confidently move to the next stage of our inference pipeline.

 ### Inferring mutants' relative fitness
 Once we make sure that the population mean fitness looks okay, we can tackle the